Deltares/dfm_tools/README.rst

 TODO wishlist
 --------
 - select/check functions in dflowutil folder and merge with dfm_tools
-- optimize intersect, calc box around line with angles between lineparts
-	- only calc inpolygon from subset of first lineboundbox filter
-	- only needs one line for inpolygonbox instead of two.
-Dan kan begin/eindcoord met rechte hoek (+90/-90) op het begin/einde ipv 0
 - add retrieval via depth instead of layer number (then dflowutil.mesh can be removed?) (refer depth wrt reference level, water level or bed level, z variable is not correct in dfm-mapfile yet)
 - retrieve correct depths:
 	- add depth array (interfaces/centers) to his and map variables (z/sigma layer calculation is already in get_modeldata_onintersection function)